 If you’re not so handy with the soldering iron or don’t even want to consider such a task, there are many vendors out there now that sell VTX’s with pigtails already installed or have a variety of mounting and connector options to suit your builds.

-But in the never-ending search for shaving weight, this may be a great choice.
+But in the never-ending search for shaving weight, this can be a great choice.
 Current options with this type of connector including the TBS Unify Pro HV and the Immersion Tramp HV.